So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 From: [your name] To: [client's name] Subject: Overdue invoice payment Hi [client name], According to my records, I have not yet received payment of [payment amount] for invoice [invoice number] due on [due date].
 I've attached the invoice with the amount due which you can pay via [payment methods].
 If you have already made the payment, please let me know.
 If you have not made the payment, please do so as soon as you can.
 Thanks, [your name].

 This invoice payment reminder email template can be used at any point past the payment due date.
-If a late fee is written into your invoice terms and conditions or contract, you should also mention this in your email.
+You should also mention any late fee policies that are written in your invoice terms and conditions or contract.

-Even as time goes on, refrain from being rude and unprofessional.
-Threats and accusations will only ruin your reputation and threaten future work whether it be with your client or their friends.
+Refrain from being rude and unprofessional.
+Threats and accusations will only ruin your business reputation and threaten future work.

-General invoice tips to get you paid on time
+What are tips to get your invoices paid on time by clients

 Unfortunately, clients not paying you may be part of running your business.

-However, there are a few things that you can do to protect yourself against clients not paying and prevent it from happening again.
-Our invoice payment tips include:
+However, there are a few things that you can do to protect yourself.
+To avoid non-payment by clients, follow the below invoice payment tips:

 - Always record the work you are doing.
 Maintain clear documentation of the work you’ve done and the communications you’ve had.

 - Make it as easy as possible for your clients to pay you.
-Offer different payment options and give them clear instructions about how they make the payment.
+Offer different payment options like card payments.
+Give clear instructions on invoices about how clients should make payment.
+You can include bank details in the notes of invoices.

 - Create a contract.
 Invoices aren’t always legally binding on their own but a contract is.
 Contracts can protect you from clients who do the wrong thing, especially when the services you are doing cost a lot.

-- If possible, ask for a deposit or get paid upfront before you perform the service.
+- If possible, ask for a deposit from your client or get paid upfront before you perform the service.
 There is no better way to prevent clients from dodging a payment than to get them to pay for it in advance.

 What to do when customers don’t pay your invoice